-Proportionate, representative random sample Confidence interval: +/-5 Confidence level: 95%, +-5, 70/30 Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Proportionate, representative random sample Confidence interval: +/-5 Confidence level: 95%, +- 5, 70/30 Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

+ii.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

 i.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by State to discover/identify problems/issues within the waiver program, including frequency and parties response - i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.